-Any emergency medical technician, ambulance operator, ambulance attendant or a health care provider as defined in section 1 of chapter 111, who is the victim of assault or assault and battery in the line of duty shall be given the option of providing either the individual's home address, the address of the health care facility where the assault or assault and battery occurred, the address of a labor organization who is representing the employee, if so requested by the employee, or by requesting a judge to impound the individual's home address.
-In instances where the address of the health care facility or labor organization is used, said facility or labor organization shall ensure that the individual receives any documents pertaining to the assault or assault and battery by the next business day of receipt by said facility or labor organization.
-The health care facility or labor organization shall demonstrate that it has provided any and all documentation by obtaining an acknowledgement of receipt from the individual.
+63 Any employee, as defined in section 238 of chapter 111, who is the victim of assault or 64 assault and battery in the line of duty shall be given the option of providing either the 65 individual's home address, the address of the health care facility where the assault or assault and 66 battery occurred, the address of a labor organization who is representing the employee, if so 67 requested by the employee or by requesting a judge to impound the individual's home address.
+In 68 instances where the address of the health care facility or labor organization is used, said facility 69 or labor organization shall ensure that the individual receives any documents pertaining to the 70 assault or assault and battery by the next business day of receipt by said facility or labor 71 organization.
+The health care facility or labor organization shall demonstrate that it has provided 72 any and all documentation by obtaining an acknowledgement of receipt from the individual.